|Module [Module Number]||Schwerpunktmodul Seminar Information Systems l [1277SMSI01] |

 The seminar work consists of five main phases:

-- The students learn the fundamentals concerning AI research in IS and secondary data collection and analysis.
+2. The students learn the fundamentals concerning responsible AI research and secondary data collection and analysis.

 - search, interpret, systematise and present material for an academic presentation on a specifically defined topic.